leomuehlfeld/Styled-Printer/README.md

 ```

 ### Printer
-Make sure to have node and npm installed.
-Copy the "printer" sub-repo to your RaspberryPi via SFTP.
-You can use clients like Transmit, Cyberduck, FileZilla, etc. to do so.
-Make sure to enable Serial-Connevtivity for your RaspberryPi.
-The easiest way is, to go to your raspi-config and enable "Serial" under the Networking Options.
+Install node and npm on your RaspberryPi.
+Go to your raspi-config and enable "Serial" under the Networking Options.
 ```bash
 $ sudo raspi-config
 ```
-Reboot, install dependencies and run the print.js file via node.
+Copy the "printer" folder to your RaspberryPi.
 ```bash
 $ cd printer
 $ npm install